veeva/vaultjavasdk-maven-plugin/README.md

 ## Configuration

 To make the Maven plugin available in a Vault Java SDK project, add the following to the project's pom.xml file.
-The configuration parameters can be set in either the pom.xml or as parameters when running the goals:
+The configuration properties can be set in either the pom.xml or as parameters when running the goals:

 ```